 We need funding for a researcher and the purchase of software.
 There is a 10% admin component.

-Timeline: the initial development of this map is underway, and we are hoping to launch the initial version of the PFLM in late November.
+Timeline: the initial development of this map is underway, and we are hoping to launch the initial version of the PFT in mid 2021.
 Once launched, the project will be ongoing.

 Future of Journalism Series

 AJF’s Future of Journalism is a video and podcast series that explores where journalism will be in a decade or so.